 Using the wrong Aciclovir dose for whatever reason is not recommended.

-Taking Aciclovir doses that are too high for your condition or the infection that you’re trying to treat may result in an increased chance of unwanted side effects or an adverse reaction to the medication.
+Taking Aciclovir doses that are too high for your condition or the infection that you’re trying to treat may result in an increased chance of Aciclovir side effects or an adverse reaction to the medication.
 It also won’t help to speed up your treatment and get rid of infections quicker.

 Taking too much Aciclovir by accident is unlikely to harm you unless you take too much over several days — so it is highly recommended that you do not do this.